whippet-code/whippet-code/README.md

 Previous build was updating PhotoMooch.
 My full stack web app linked to @photo_mooch on Instagram.
 A creative prompt, art therapy app.
 MongoDB, Express.js, React build.
 Refactoring some parts and adding some extra functionality.
 Feel free to have a play - <a href="https://photomooch.onrender.com/">PhotoMooch</a>

-🌱 I’m currently digging deep into testing.
-JEST, RTL.
+🌱 I’m currently digging deep into Astro builds utilising mixed Multipage & single page builds for maximum efficiency.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mark-ivkovic-68822474/)

 💬 Ask me about breathing (trust me, it's more complex than you know).
-Also cycling, see you on Zwift!

 🐕 Papa to a rascally whippet.
-⚡ Fun fact: Currently addicted to [Starcade](https://www.youtube.com/@starcade6611)
+⚡ Fun fact: Currently addicted to [Starcade](https://www.youtube.com/@starcade6611) Often found running the local hills and trails or bobbing about in the local lakes & rivers.

 ☕️
 <p align="center">